MKme/I3-Mega-3D-Printer-Settings-Resources/README.md

 # Fan Replacement

-Here is the full video:  https://youtu.be/Oi3rsJTNKZk
+Here is the full video upgrading the AnyCubic i3 Mega fans and linear bearings :  https://youtu.be/Oi3rsJTNKZk

 Parts: